 Flat spots, tight necks and other concerns – tips from a paediatric physio

-We might just start by asking you, what does a paediatric physiotherapist do?
+What does a paediatric physiotherapist do?

 We liaise and work with everybody because while we might know our physio skills the best, the parent knows their child the best, and how they are being affected in their day-to-day life.

 We also see parents with concerns about achieving motor milestones –not rolling or not crawling yet and when infants become toddlers and walk, parents might be concerned with the way they are walking and if it is normal.

 Tips for parents to prevent some of these problems